votemike/property/README.md

 To construct, pass these things through....

-Only publish index.js and src to NPM...
+Only publish index.ts and src to NPM...

 toJson method
 fromJson method